CheeGY/cheegy.github.io/_posts/2021-01-11-IntroChapterFreemanP2.md

 - P. V. Kokotovic, _The joy of feedback: Nonlinear and adaptive_, IEEE Control Systems Magazine, 12 (1992), pp. 7-17.
 - M. Krstic, I. Kanellakopoulos, AND P. V. Kokotovic, _Nonlinear and Adaptive Control Design_, John Wiley & Sons, New York, 1995.

-For the nonlinear robust control problem in this book, backstepping leads to a structural strict feedback condition, under which a robust control Lyapunov function can be constructed systematically.
+For the nonlinear robust control problem formulated in this book, backstepping leads to a structural strict feedback condition, under which a robust control Lyapunov function can be constructed systematically.
 References for this robust form of backstepping can be found in
 - R. A. Freeman AND P. V. Kokotovic, _Backstepping design of robust controllers for a class of nonlinear systems_, in Proceedings of the IFAC Nonlinear Control Systems Design Symposium, Bordeaux, France, June 1992, pp. 307-312.
 - R. Marino AND P. Tomei, _Robust stabilization or feedback linearizable time-varying uncertain nonlinear systems_, Automatica, 29 (1993), pp. 181-189.
 - R. Marino AND P. Tomei, _Nonlinear Control Design: Geometric, Adaptive, and Robust_, Prentice Hall, London, 1995.
 - Y. H. Chen AND G. Leitmann, _Robustness of uncertain systems in the absence of matching assumptions_, Int.
 J. Contr., 45 (1987), pp. 1527-1542.
 - Z. Qu, _Robust control of nonlinear uncertain systems under generalized matching conditions_, Automatica, 29 (1993), pp. 985-998.

 A main concern with robust backstepping is the application of high gains, which causes high magnitude chattering in the control input.
-In this book, a flattened robust control Lyapunov function is introduced to reduce this chattering effect.
+To overcome this, a flattened robust control Lyapunov function is introduced to reduce this chattering effect.